Mark von Schlegell

-Mark von Schlegell is an American science fiction writer and cultural critic.
+Mark von Schlegell (born 1967, New York) is an American science fiction writer and cultural critic.
 He lives in Germany and the U.S. His novels include Venusia (2005), which was honors listed for the James Tiptree, Jr. Award, Mercury Station (2009) and Sundogz (2015).

 He works regularly as an international art writer.
 Projects from recent years include writing The Lepidopters (2012–14), a comic book/rock opera originating in Yogyakarta, Indonesia, co-curating the exhibition Dystopia at the CAPC Bordeaux in 2011, and scripting the Ben Rivers film Slow Action (2010).

+Since 2011, von Schlegell has taught at the Städelschule in Frankfurt am Main and launched a seminar titled Pure Fiction, which evolved into a hybrid writing, art, and performance collective.

 His father was sculptor David von Schlegell and his mother is poet Susan Howe.
 His siblings include painter R. H. Quaytman.